ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 <span class="text-tiny">...</span>
 ```

-The CSS definition for the classes (presets) must be included:
-- in the web page's styles where the editor runs (backend),
-- in the web page's styles where the edited content is rendered (frontend)
+The CSS definition for the classes (presets) must be included in the web page's styles where the edited content is rendered.

 Here's an example of the font size CSS classes: